ccdxc/sw/nic/apollo/README.md

 ## How to define new API

-* All API names and publicly exposed data structures must have pds_ as prefix, please don't use any other prefix for APis to be consumed by (Pensando or non-Pensando) agents.
+* All API names and publicly exposed data structures must have pds_ as prefix, please don't use any other prefix for APIs to be consumed by (Pensando or non-Pensando) agents.

 * All user facing header files (inclduing Pensando PDS Agent) are located in